 Next, if you're transcribing to analyze the conversation, you might want to use a universal notation system like the Jefferson Transcription System.
 While a transcript using Jefferson-style transcription notation captures the complete complexity of interaction, readability suffers.
 As a result, it should only be used by discourse analyzers and scholars interested in the speech itself.

 Looking for expert qualitative research transcription services?
-At GMR Transcription, we provide accurate and affordable research transcription services.
+At GMR Transcription Services, Inc., we provide accurate and affordable research transcription services.
 You can visit our website or call us to speak to our professional transcription experts to discuss your needs.
 Our team consists of 100% human US-based transcriptionists, and we can cater to all qualitative transcription requirements for students, professors, academic researchers, and more.